About Marlon Wayans

 ***VIP TICKET INCLUDES PRIORITY SEATING IN THE FIRST 5 ROWS ONLY!!

 Marlon Wayans is an actor, producer, comedian, writer and film director.
 His films have grossed more than $736-million in domestic box office, an average of nearly $50-million per outing.
 As a standup comedian, he is selling out nationwide and adding shows every weekend.
-He hit a career milestone with his highly anticipated first-ever stand-up comedy special which will air on Netflix in 2018.
+He hit a career milestone with his highly anticipated first-ever stand-up comedy special “Woke-ish” which premiered on Netflix in February of 2018.

-Wayans starred last summer in the new hit NBC sitcom “Marlon,” which has been renewed for a second season.
-The sitcom was the summer’s #1 new scripted series on the Big 4 networks and was one of the most-watched new summer comedy premieres in the last decade.
+Wayans starred for two seasons on the NBC sitcom “Marlon.”
 Loosely based on his life, “Marlon” is a family comedy centered around a loving (but immature) father committed to co-parenting his two kids with his very-together ex-wife, played by Essence Atkins.
 Both seasons of “Marlon” are currently airing on Netflix.

 In 2014, Wayans starred in the Open Road Films comedy A HAUNTED HOUSE 2, the sequel to the hilarious and successful film, A HAUNTED HOUSE, which had a budget of $2-million and grossed $18.1-million on the opening weekend.
 Wayans produced A HAUNTED HOUSE, as well as A HAUNTED HOUSE 2.
 The sequel, directed by Michael Tiddes, is now available on DVD.
 Wayans starred alongside Gabriel Iglesias, Essence Atkins and Jamie Pressly.
 The film is a parody of the "found footage" genre, such as the PARANORMAL ACTIVITY franchise and THE DEVIL INSIDE.